mateusriff/robocin-website-challenge/README.md

 ### `Notes`

+- The website is not responsive to mobile screens
-- It might take about a minute to load to load Sanity studio's page, that's normal.
-Mind that I'm the only one with permition to access and manage the studio.
+- I'm the only one with permition to access and manage the studio.
 So although you can access the studio's page, you won't be able to see or manage it.
-- Sanity was only used to manage the content of the "Membros" page because I thought that was enough to showcase how it could solve the content-related issues of the current website.
-The rest of the content is either hard-coded or stored in JavaScript objects (which work just like JSONS), but this could be easily changed and any content could be fetched from Sanity with a few tweaks.
+- Sanity was only used to manage the content of the "Membros" page.
+That's was enough to showcase how it could solve the content-related issues of the current website.
+The rest of the content is either hard-coded or stored in JavaScript objects (which work just like JSONS).
+Any content could be fetched from Sanity with a few tweaks, though.